kutty-swiss/andy-works/intel-ai.md

 This plugin provides a set of OpenVINO™ based tools that add AI features to GIMP, enabling you to leverage the power of Stable Diffusion directly within your image editing workflow.
 It serves as a reference code for how to make use of OpenVINO in GIMP for inferencing on Intel's CPU & GPU.
 It is dedicated for GIMP 3, Python 3 and OpenVINO™.
 The goal is to add AI to routine image editing tasks.

+For details refer to : https://github.com/intel/openvino-ai-plugins-gimp/blob/main/README.md

+**[Plugin GitHub Repository](https://github.com/intel/openvino-ai-plugins-gimp/tree/main)**

-I am very suprised with the speed of image generation.
+I am very positively suprised with the speed of image generation.
 Local path where the downloaded models are saved: /home/andy/.local/share/openvino-ai-plugins-gimp/weights

-**[Plugin GitHub Repository](https://github.com/intel/openvino-ai-plugins-gimp/tree/main)**

 ---
 ## **10. Additional Resources for Intel AI and OpenVINO**